 \subsection{Quiescent Sample from CEERS}

-We have also included in our sample QG selected from the CEERS program, which has released NIR spectroscopic observations for 1,325 galaxies in Data Release (DR) v0.7 \footnote{\url{https://ceers.github.io/dr07.html}} and from the NIRSpec follow-up observations of program DD-2075 (PI: P. Arrabal Haro, \citealt{Arrabal_Haro+23_nat}).
-While both programs are primarily designed to investigate the nature of (mostly) star-forming galaxies at very high redshift, the NIRSpec MSA slits serendipitously cover QGs as ``filler'' targets.
+We also included QGs from the CEERS program, which released NIR spectroscopic observations for 1,325 galaxies in Data Release (DR) v0.7\footnote{\url{https://ceers.github.io/dr07.html}} and from the NIRSpec follow-up observations of program DD-2075 (PI: P. Arrabal Haro, \citealt{Arrabal_Haro+23_nat}).
+Although both programs are primarily designed to investigate the nature of (mostly) star-forming galaxies at very high redshift, the NIRSpec MSA slits serendipitously cover QGs as ``filler'' targets.
 To identify these QGs, we again applied the UVJ color-color selection criteria, by cross-matching the CANDEL EGS catalog \citep{Stefanon+17}.
-We selected a total of 17 QGs with mag$_{\rm 3.6\mu m}<$23 from the the NIRSpec/PRISM CEERS observations.
-After visual inspection of the individual spectra, we retained 12 QGs for inclusion in our sample with an average SNR$\sim$50, which are shown as red squares in Figure~\ref{fig0_uvj}.
+We selected a total of 17 QGs with mag$_{\rm 3.6\mu m}<$23 from the NIRSpec/PRISM CEERS observations.
+After visual inspection of individual spectra, we retained 12 QGs with an average SNR$\sim$50, which are shown as red squares in Figure~\ref{fig1_uvj}.
 The excluded galaxies include cases of poor spectral quality (1/17); the absence of a detectable D4000 break (2/17); or low SNR and featureless spectra that prevent secure redshift measurements (2/17).
-Together with the 15 QGs from GO-5019, the combined sample that we have retained for analysis includes a total of 27 QGs.
+Together with the 15 QGs from GO-5019, our final combined sample includes a total of 27 QGs.